 As COVID infections decrease and masking regulations relax, please continue to use caution, as needed, and good judgment for in-person gatherings in your locality.

 Offering food samples to the public is a great way to change notions about plant-based foods and to show how delicious vegan food can be!
 Food Sampling grants support efforts to introduce people to plant-based foods and alternatives to meat, dairy, and eggs.

-- Venue: Successful food sampling events are often organized as part of a larger event, such as a festival or street fair, to attract a large number of samplers.
-If you’re hosting a food sampling in a public space, you may be required to obtain a permit.
+- Choose your venue.
+Successful food-sampling events are often organized as part of a larger event, such as a festival or street fair, to attract a large number of samplers.
+If you’re hosting food sampling in a public space, you may be required to obtain a permit from one or more local agencies, such as your local health department or parks bureau.
 Be sure to choose a venue where you’ll reach mostly non-vegans.

 - Publicize your food sampling.
 Focus on reaching non-vegan audiences.
-Check out Tips for Event Promotion for further guidance.
+Check out our post How to Attract Non-Vegans to Your Events for further guidance.

 - Common Allergens sign